-Often there are permits specifically related to site construction activities on a residential development project, in addition to the land use and building permits that are included in the discussion of the integrated development permit review process below.
-To help educate and inform people, it is recommended that the Model Remedy developed by Ecology outline the potential permits that may apply to specific cleanup technologies planned for a property, with an acknowledgment that these permits will vary by jurisdiction.
-This will help ensure that the proper permits are in place concurrent with the development and cleanup process.
+Often there are permits specifically related to site construction activities on a residential development project, in addition to those discussed in the integrated development permit review process, below.
+To help educate and inform people, it is recommended the Model Remedy developed by Ecology outline the potential permits that may apply to specific cleanup technologies planned for a property, with an acknowledgment that these permits will vary by jurisdiction.
+This will help ensure a project proponent is aware of all the potential permits that may be required concurrent with the site development and cleanup process.
 Additionally, the development of the Model Remedy should consider incorporating additional preapproved standards and practices for other Ecology-issued permits, such as the Construction Stormwater General Permit, to enhance the time and cost savings associated with reduced Ecology oversight that the Model Remedy seeks to achieve.